Role

 none were able to learn more about ingredients

-none associated "make up" with "more departments". all placed it under "face & body"
+none associated "make up" with "more departments". all placed it under "body & face"

 80% found products with specific ingredients via "shop by ingredients"